ohata-toast/CDN/en/api-guide-v2.0.md

 #### CDN Status Codes

-Below shows the status codes of CDN service, which are available at the query of service.
+The following shows the status codes of CDN service, which are available at the query of service.

 | Value         | Description                     |
 | ---------- | ------------------------ |